 - How to Shoot HDR iPhone photos with the camera-app

-- Exposure compensation and EA/AF lock
+- Exposure compensation and AE/AF lock

 - HDR iPhone RAW photo’s with Adobe Lightroom Mobile

 - Video Adobe Lightroom HDR mode

 On the first Smartphones you had to download a special HDR app.
 A HDR mode is now standard on most cameras and smartphones.
 The iPhone 8, 8 Plus, X and the latest models automatically take HDR photos.